 Spouse: Frank Larry WALDE.
 Lois Lettie THOMPSON and Frank Larry WALDE were married on 5 March 1951.3 Children were: Michael Alan WALDE, Curtis Larry WALDE.

-Louis Christopher THOMPSON2 was born on 11 December 1889 in Plankinton, Aurora Co., SD.3 He died on 10 June 1953.3 Parents: Thomas A. THOMPSON Jr. and Augusta Lena LARSON.
+Louis Christopher THOMPSON2 was born on 11 December 1889 in Plankinton, Aurora Co., SD.3 He died on 10 June 1953 at the age of 63.3 Parents: Thomas A. THOMPSON Jr. and Augusta Lena LARSON.

 Spouse: Anna Barbra MORRISON.
 Anna Barbra MORRISON and Louis Christopher THOMPSON were married on 28 September 1918.3 Children were: Fern Lucille THOMPSON, Freda Laretta THOMPSON.